When it comes to bow ties, there are just too many choices to deal with. It applies the same to first time and seasoned buyers.

-Bow ties differ substantially from the regular ties.
-As a matter of fact, people who wear bow ties seem more friendlier, relaxed and funnier.
+Bow ties differ substantially from regular ties.
 They look different and leave a different impact on the community.
+As a matter of fact, people who wear bow ties seem friendlier, relaxed, and funnier.

 Choosing whether to wear them or not can be rather tricky.
 What to pair them with, even more…